Microspikes for Hiking: 10 Things You Should Know

 This was especially my experience on some parts of the Kijabe hills River line trail.
 They’re come in handy while navigating rocky, muddy terrains or when crossing rivers using logs.

 4. They’ll Give you the confidence to continue with your hike

 There were times during my hiking when I was not confident in the trail and microspikes could have served this purpose.
 The trails were rocky or too steep!
 If you’ve read my Kijabe hills post, you know that I’d not advise the River line trail not only because of the terrain but also because of the steepness.

 Having Microspikes would have solved the issues I had with the trail.
 Luckily, the girls in my group would pace each other and we managed to finish the hike safely.

 5. How Much are Microspikes and where can you buy them?

 Originally, Microspikes were called traction cleats before intensive marketing by Kahtoola made the name Microspikes stick.

 Kahtoola Microspikes start from $69.95 on Amazon and the Kahtoola website, while the Yaktrax Ascent traction cleats start at $69.99 on the Yaktrax website.

-There’s no reason why they should be prohibited, but the TSA or airport authority are free to prohibit them at their discretion.
-In this #ASKTSA Twitter thread, Crampons without spikes are allowed in carry-on bags.
+There’s no reason why microspikes should be prohibited on a plane, but the TSA or airport authority are free to prohibit them at their discretion.
+In this #ASKTSA Twitter thread, Crampons without spikes are allowed on planes in carry-on bags.